 This experience has enhanced my confidence and ability to raise and discuss issues in important, high-powered meetings and I’m really glad I took the plunge!"

 You can apply by filling in the online form below.
-Closing date is 26 February 2021.
+The closing date has been extended to 29 March 2021.